shanep/CS452/README.md

 # Overview

-This project is divided into 5 tasks.
+This project is divided into several tasks.
 Each task will be explained in detail and you are expected to complete each task in order.
 This project has been tested on Linux, Windows, and MacOS using github actions.
 In _theory_ you could use any operating system you wish to develop and test your solution.
 However, the reality of writing native cross platform code is a quagmire of sadness and despair.
 Additionally, supporting 3 operating systems and their respective development environments is beyond the capacity of your instructor and GA/TA.

 Thus, your code will be graded on the departments lab machines, office hours with your instructor or TA/GA will be conducted in the departments lab machines,